turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/object_oriented_programming.markdown

 ## Exercises

-Let's return to the idea of a car from the warmup.
+Let's think about modeling cars in code.
 Work through these steps:

 1. Create a `Car` class and save it in `car.rb`.
 2. At the bottom of the file, outside the class definition, write `my_car = Car.new` to create an instance.